Clem Sunter's latest flags to watch

-Kieno speaks to Clem Sunter Scenario Planner at Mind of a Fox
+Kieno speak to Clem Sunter Scenario Planner at Mind of a Fox

+It's time for our monthly chat with scenario planner Clem Sunter, looking at the flags we're to keep an eye on, to see which way the world might head towards.

 With Chantell Ilbury Scenario Planner at Mind of a Fox.LISTEN TO PODCAST